 Training to teach in Wales is broadly similar to training to teach in other parts of the UK, but you should be aware of some key differences.
-The university-based Postgraduate or Professional Certificate of Education (PGCE) route is the same.
-However, you can apply for the Graduate Teacher Programme (GTP) in Wales but not in England, where it has been replaced by the School Direct programme.
+The university-based Postgraduate or Professional Certificate in Education (PGCE) route is the same.

 Individual providers will have literacy and numeracy tests that you need to pass in order to be accepted on the course.
 These are usually administered during the interview process.
 You may also be asked to take a digital competency test by some providers.